FAQs for visitors and friends

 May alumni or visitors access the libraries' other electronic resources?

 Alumni also have access to the digital Loeb Classical Library.
 An alumni NetID is required for this resource as well.
 Access to Loeb is courtesy of a gift from Jeffrey E. Fiddler '63, in memory of the late Professor W. Edward Brown.

-Alumni and visitors who wish to use electronic subscriptions other than JSTOR and Loeb should consult a Lafayette reference librarian.
+Alumni and visitors who wish to use electronic subscriptions other than JSTOR and Loeb should consult a Lafayette research librarian.
 Access to these subscriptions is limited to in-library use only.

 May visitors access the Internet in your library?

 Internet access is available to community users on a limited number of machines in Skillman Library, but access to the majority of computers is restricted to current faculty and students.
 Computers available for use by visitors have Web browser applications but no document creation or editing applications.
 Printing is not available.
-Wireless on campus is available only to current employees and students of the college and their invited guests.
+The Lafayette College wireless network is available only to current employees and students of the college and their invited guests.

 Does the library issue guest accounts to visitors so they can use wireless on campus?